 Lawn Mower Safety Talk

 Using a lawn mower is an activity most of us do at home or on the job quite often.
-Lawn mowers and other landscaping equipment such as weed wackers are responsible for many injuries every year.
-According to the US Consumer Product Safety Commission, more than 60,000 injuries are treated by hospital emergency rooms each year because of unsafe operation of power lawn mowers.
+Lawn mowers and other landscaping equipment, such as weed wackers are responsible for many injuries every year.
+According to the US Consumer Product Safety Commission, more than 60,000 injuries are treated by hospital emergency rooms each year because of the unsafe operation of power lawn mowers.

-Many of these injuries occur at home where improper use often occurs and personal protective equipment is not worn.
+Many of these injuries occur at home, where improper use often occurs and personal protective equipment is not worn.
 Using a lawnmower is not often looked at as a hazardous task, but with the number of injuries each year, safe practices need to be followed.

 Safety Tips When Using a Lawn Mower